Racetrack motorcyclist dies after hitting wall at Hampton Downs

 "I cannot believe this has happened and it's going to be a very hard few weeks for everyone who knows and cares about her."

-She said in the post that Sasha had recently deleted all of her social media.
+She said in the post that Thompson had recently deleted all of her social media.

 "I miss you so much already and I'm so glad we caught up over Christmas, I love you," the friend wrote.

-Meanwhile, staff and trustees at Kelston Boys High School where Sasha's mother works, said they too were "heartbroken".
+Meanwhile, staff and trustees at Kelston Boys High School where Thompson's mother Glennis works, said they too were "heartbroken".

 "Our Kelstonian family are devastated and heartbroken to learn of the death of another member of our community," its Facebook post said.